Life Betwixt – Shaman 2.0

 When Internal and External Cosmologies Meet

 It’s okay for there to no longer be a focus on personal healing.
 I know, it’s strange territory, after being told since birth that we bear original wounds.
 At some point, we have to face our psyches and bodies.
 To continue stressing the soul above them is escapist and evades a significant portion of our experience as humans.
 Likewise, at some point we must turn our focus and practice over to work with others in some fashion.
-We must step into the role of shaman, fully.
+We must step into soul tending, fully.

 The fact that life can still deal leveling blows doesn’t mean we aren’t also obligated on this path to serve community.
 The fact that we as shamans deal with mundane pains and rigors doesn’t mean we’re not ready for that transition to leadership.
 It takes radical honesty and awareness to realize that point for what it is, and not stall our growth as shamans because we need there to be a soul wound to justify our discontent.